fivetran/dbt_jira_source/README.md

     jira_using_sprints: false   # Disable if you do not have the sprint table, or if you do not want sprint related metrics reported
     jira_using_components: false # Disable if you do not have the component table, or if you do not want component related metrics reported
     jira_using_versions: false # Disable if you do not have the versions table, or if you do not want versions related metrics reported
+    jira_using_priorities: false # disable if you are not using priorities in Jira
 ```

 ### Changing the Build Schema